For the Rate Contract Firms Only

-It is obligatory on the part of the contractors/firms on the rate contract vide condition No.12 (iv) of schedule `B’ i.e conditions of contract to send quarterly statement of the stores supplied by them against the rate contracts, in the following form
+It is obligatory on the part of the contractors/firms on the rate contract vide condition No.12 (iv) of schedule `B’ i.e conditions of contract to send quarterly statement of the stores supplied by them against the rate contracts

 Where the contractor do not comply with this requirement ,it can be treated as a breach of the terms of the contract and leads to penal action against them.
 The contractors are, therefore, advised to abide by this conditions scrupulously.